 Eliminating a certain food from a daily diet can greatly reduce the number of calories consumed associated with that food.
 Sugar is hidden in a huge variety of snacks and meals and can add an exorbitant amount of calories to a daily budget if not taken into account.

-How to stop eating junk food and sugar is tough at first due to its addictive properties; in fact, the average adult in the United States consumes around 3 times the recommended amount of sugar per day.6 The resulting calorie deficit, along with reducing the risk of obesity and diabetes, could be the motivation needed to give cutting out sugar a try.
+Stopping consumption of junk food and sugar can be challenging initially because of their addictive properties.
+In fact, the average adult in the United States consumes around three times the recommended amount of sugar per day.7 The resulting calorie deficit, along with reducing the risk of obesity and diabetes, could be the motivation needed to give cutting out sugar a try.

 7. Cut Down on Eating Out